nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 Examples:
 * `listcontact` followed by `emailcontact 2` opens a new message composition window targeting the 2nd contact in the contacts list.
 * `findcontact n/Alice` followed by `emailcontact 1` opens a new message composition window targeting the 1st contact in the results of the `findcontact` command.

+#### Sorting the contacts list by most frequently-contacted: `mostfreqcontact`

+Sorts the contacts list in descending order based on the number of email sending attempts to each contact.

+Format: `mostfreqcontact`

+* Each sucessful execution of `emailcommand` will be counted as an email sending attempt, regardless of whether an email was actually sent or not.
+* The ordering of the contacts list after sorting will replace the original ordering. (i.e., the sorted ordering is stored by Dictionote)

 #### Clearing the contacts list : `clearcontact`